 |Trinidad and Tobago**||

 * These jurisdictions have been reviewed under the Fast-Track review procedure and assigned a provisional overall rating.
-These jurisdictions will be scheduled to undergo a full review under the strengthened 2016 Terms of Reference in the near future.
+These jurisdictions have been scheduled to undergo a full review under the strengthened 2016 Terms of Reference in the near future (see schechule of reviews).

 ** This jurisdiction applied for the Fast-Track review, but the progress it demonstrated was not sufficient to justify an upgrade of its rating beyond Non-Compliant.